adunning/latin-greek-scientific-terminology/assignments/assignments.md

 - Vocabulary Analysis Paper (*due 27 November*): 15%
 - Final Exam (*date to be announced*): 40%

+Assignments may be submitted in either English or French.

 ### Tests and final exam

 Two tests will be conducted, in which you will be expected to: